ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.0.27 =
+* Fixes to tools such as duplicate checker and thumbnail generator so they no longer consider trashed links

+= 6.0.26 =
+* Added calls to wp_reset_post data.
+In some circumstances, not calling this caused some strange behaviour on some sites

 = 6.0.25 =
 * Added button in general option to delete all links in old format
 * Converted new lines from editor to line breaks in single item layout